 But just because you’ve been fueling up correctly and training at your best doesn’t mean you can just eat whatever you want on game day.
 No matter what sport you’re playing, your body needs to have the proper nutrients and energy to power you through any competition—especially the big ones.

-“As an athlete—professional or amateur—nutrition is a full time gig,” says Ryan Turner, R.D., C.S.S.D., C.D.N., sports dietitian at New York University and Top Balance Nutrition in New York City.
+“As an athlete—professional or amateur—nutrition is a full time gig,” says go to link Ryan Turner, R.D., C.S.S.D., C.D.N., sports dietitian at New York University and Top Balance Nutrition in New York City.
 “Pre-game nutrition should be viewed as supplemental to the fueling you do throughout the rest of the day.
 Depending on your sport, you should be able to enter the game with enough stored energy for a full 60 minutes.”

 Two big points of focus when it gets close to game time?
 Carbs and water.
 “Depending on how much time you have before you step into the game, this is a great time to ‘top off’ your energy stores,” says Turner.

 But what’s really the best way to get your nutrients?
 And when exactly should you chow down before a game so you don’t get a stomach cramp?
 Here’s Turner’s play-by-play timeline for optimal pre-game nutrition.
 Don’t eat everything on the list before the game, of course—it’s intended as a guide to food choices depending on how much time you have and how hungry you are.

 “Eat a bigger meal with plenty of fluids, especially water,” says Turner.
 “An athlete’s plate should be half full of starch, a quarter protein, and a quarter non-starchy vegetables.
 With more than 2 hours before game time, I suggest having a more substantial meal.
 You have more time to digest and relax.
 I always suggest Mexican food or a sandwich—but without high-fat dips and spreads like guacamole, sour cream, or mayo.”